Common U.S. Tax Forms You May Need

 This form is issued to international students and scholars who had U.S. based employment.
 It is a summary of the total amount of wages earned during the year and the amount of money withheld for any taxes (federal, state and local).
-The U.S. employer is required to send this form to employees by January 31, 2017.
+The U.S. employer is required to send this form to employees by January 31, 2018.
 Please note that if they mail a paper copy it may take a few business days longer to receive.
-If you are/were a UC Berkeley employee and have not received a W-2, email: firstname.lastname@example.org.
+If you are/were a UC Berkeley employee, you will be able to view your W-2 in your At Your Service Online account.
+If you are unable to access the account, email: firstname.lastname@example.org to reset your password.

 IRS Form 1042-S: Foreign Person’s U.S. Source Income Subject to Withholding

 This form is issued to document taxable (non-service) scholarship, fellowship or grant income in excess of tuition/fees and books/supplies.
 The 1042-S form can also be used to document scholarship, fellowship, grant or wage income that is exempt from tax withholding because of a tax treaty.
-UC Berkeley is required to send the 1042-S to eligible participants no later than March 15, 2017.
+UC Berkeley is required to send the 1042-S to eligible participants no later than March 15, 2018.
+You will be notified by email when it becomes available in your Glacier record.
 If you have not received the 1042-S by the dates above, email: email@example.com.